midstar/pycstruct/doc/source/index.rst

 pycstruct is a python library for converting binary data to and from ordinary python dictionaries.

+Data is defined similar to what is done in C language structs.

 Typical usage of this library is read/write binary files or binary data transmitted over a network.

-It supports all traditional data types (integer, unsigned integer, boolean and float) between 1 to 8 bytes large, arrays (lists), strings (UTF-8) and embedded structs.
+It supports all traditional data types (integer, unsigned integer, boolean and float) between 1 to 8 bytes large, arrays (lists), strings (UTF-8), bitfields and enums.

+Structs can be embedded inside other structs.

 Individual elements can be stored / read in any byte order.